jsdelivrbot/css-themes/README.md

 # stylish-themes
-Stylish themes I made for some websites.
+CSS themes I made for some websites.